Risk vs Fun

 If you feel cold, get out of the water and warm up.

-What about lungs?
+What about breathing?

 Equalise!
 What about ears?